-Kolinsky sable paintbrushes, a favorite of many comic artists, have recently become difficult to obtain in the U.S. due to a mysterious import ban.
+Kolinsky sable paintbrushes, a favorite of many comics artists, have recently become difficult to obtain in the U.S. due to a mysterious import ban.
 But what's really going on here?
-And is artist's hunger for sweet, springy, sable brushes sending these adorable weasels the way of the dodo?
+And is artists' hunger for sweet, springy sable brushes sending these adorable weasels the way of the dodo?

 In a word, no—but the actual answer is more complicated than that.
-I poured over pages and pages of confusing legalese to try and get to the bottom of it, and here's what I've found so far:
+I pored over pages and pages of confusing legalese to try and get to the bottom of it, and here's what I've found so far:

 From the U.S.Fish and Wildlife Service: